VERDI “O don fatale” from Don Carlo

-Internationally acclaimed mezzo-soprano Mary Phillips is particularly in demand in the repertoire of Wagner, Verdi, Beethoven, and Mahler.
-She has performed most of the mezzo roles in the Ring cycle, returning to the Metropolitan Opera as Schwertleite in Die Walküre, in which she also covered the role of Fricka.
-She has sung Fricka and Waltraute in Die Walküre and Waltraute in Götterdämmerung at Canadian Opera; Erda in the Scottish Opera’s Ring, and Wellgunde and Rossweise in Seattle Opera’s Ring cycles, and made an acclaimed role debut as Brangäne in Tristan und Isolde for Dallas Opera.
+With a voice that has been called “pure gold,” and dramatic gifts that place her in the first rank of singer-actors, American mezzo-soprano Mary Phillips is closely associated with the music of Wagner.
+She has performed most of the mezzo roles in the Ring cycle, making an acclaimed role debut as Brangäne in Tristan und Isolde for Dallas Opera, as well as returning to the Metropolitan Opera as Schwertleite in Die Walküre, in which she also covered the role of Fricka.
+She has sung Fricka and Waltraute in Die Walküre and Waltraute in Götterdämmerung at Canadian Opera; Erda in the Scottish Opera’s Ring, and Wellgunde and Rossweise in Seattle Opera’s Ring cycles.

-Ms. Phillips made her Met debut in La Forza del Destino, and her San Francisco Opera debut in Rigoletto.
+Ms. Phillips has also been hailed for her Verdi; she made her Met debut in La Forza del Destino, and her San Francisco Opera debut in Rigoletto.
 Of her performances of Princess Eboli in Don Carlo, a role she has sung for Austin, Canadian, Sarasota and Vancouver Operas, Vancouver Sun said “she deserves an opera best supporting actress Oscar: vocally confident and theatrically practiced, she is a singer/actress of power and stature.”
-She has also been acclaimed as Azucena in Il Trovatore at the Seattle Opera and Arizona.
+She has also sung Azucena in Il Trovatore at the Seattle Opera and Arizona.
 Of her Amneris in Aida, one reviewer wrote, “in this difficult role requiring agility, a wide vocal range and emotional strength, Phillips poured her heart and voice into it.”
-In the 2013-14 season, Ms. Phillips made her role debuts as Jezibaba in Dvorak’s Rusalka for Metropolitan Opera and Herodias in Strauss’ Salome for Edmonton Opera.
-In 2015 Ms. Phillips adds the role of Gertrude in Thomas’ Hamlet to her repertoire, for Opera Birmingham.
+Recent and upcoming seasons have featured Phillips with The Metropolitan Opera (“Jezibaba” in Dvorak’s Rusalka), Edmonton Opera (Salome/Herodias) and Opera Birmingham as “Gertrude” in Thomas’ Hamlet.
+Recent and upcoming roles of note include the cover role of Jezibaba in Dvorak’s Rusalka with the Metropolitan Opera and roles in Strauss’s Elektra with the Metropolitan Opera and the Boston Symphony Orchestra at both Symphony Hall and Carnegie Hall in New York.